 THERESA CHROMATI - BROOKLYN, NEW YORK

-Theresa Chromati explores black women as opaque idealized figures that embrace the empowerment of women and various body conscious topics.
-Full figured women adorned with whimsical protective armor such as masks, pussy lips, and protruding keloids reference diversity of self-identity, ownership, body manipulation, and an act of self preservation against appropriation.
+Theresa Chromati is a Guyanese American multimedia artist born in Baltimore, Maryland.
+Chromati explores black women as idealized figures that embrace empowering identifications of full figured women adorned with whimsical protective armor such as face masks, pussy lips, and protruding chest keloids referencing diversity of self-identity, ownership, body manipulation, and as an act of self preservation.
+The artist has begun to incorporate “electrical outlets” as objects to portray black women as powerful sources of energy, yet very vulnerable and over exposed to intrusion, energy draining, or “plugging in”.

-Rotating between digital and analogue media, Chromati's environments take place in an alternate universe.
-Graphic elements reminiscent of checkerboard tiles are placed against grand arches which create a royal backdrop and support for women.
-Chromati emphasises subtle gestures of intimacy within familial, romantic, and congenial relationships.
+Rotating between digital and analogue media, Chromati's environments take place in an alternate universe often accompanied by layered audio melodic soundscapes.
+Graphic elements reminiscent of checkerboard tiles are placed against grand arches that create royal backdrops and mysterious doorways which suggest an escape for women.
+Chromati emphasizes subtle gestures of intimacy within familial, romantic, and congenial relationships.
 As well as looking into a spectrum of experiences that exist for women within public and private spaces, exceeding the limitations traditionally imposed on them.

-Chromati often pulls references from women she experienced during her adolescent years in Baltimore City by focusing on the various nuances of communication within partnerships and black women as community.
-She received her BFA from Pratt Institute and is currently based in Brooklyn.
+Chromati often pulls references from her mother’s, aunties, and neighbors that she experienced during her adolescent years in Baltimore City by focusing on the various nuances of communication within partnerships and black women as community.
+Her work has most recently been displayed at the Untitled Art Fair, Miami and featured on Art News, i-D, Cool Hunting, and in the Spring issue 2018 of Juxtapoz Magazine.
+She received her BFA from Pratt Institute and is currently working in her studio located in Bedstuy, Brooklyn.